Akmeena4u/Web-Development-Bootcamp/011_Most Important Interview Guide- Web development/005_React Redux.md

 > - **Changes are Made with Pure Functions:** Reducers specify how the state changes in response to actions.

 ---
+> **What is Redux in React js?**
+> -Redux in React is the official React binding for Redux which allows the components in React to read data from a Redux Store, and dispatch Actions to the Store for updating the data.
+The purpose of Redux is to help applications scale well by providing means to manage the state via a unidirectional data flow model.

 > **Core concepts of redux?**
 > ![image](https://github.com/Akmeena4u/Web-Development-Bootcamp/assets/93425334/a002a310-a21a-476a-91b7-7ed3a9cf8262)